bharatraj8400/Sql-DataWarehouseProject/README.md

-│   ├── bronze/                         # Scripts for extracting and loading raw data │   ├── silver/                         # Scripts for cleaning and transforming data │   ├── gold/                           # Scripts for creating analytical models
+│   ├── bronze/                         # Scripts for extracting and loading raw data │   ├── silver/                         # Scripts for cleaning and transforming data │   ├── gold/                           # Scripts for creating analytical models ├── tests/                              # Test scripts and quality files

-** About Me **
+## 🌟 About Me
 Hi there!
 I'm Bharat Lal,
 I have experience working on data warehouse projects, focusing on designing, building, and optimizing data pipelines for business insights.
 My work involves handling data integration, modeling, and reporting to support decision-making processes.
 On GitHub, I share projects that reflect my journey in managing structured data and creating efficient data warehouse solutions.
-I’m eager to explore new tools and technologies in the data domain and continuously enhance my understanding of enterprise data management.
+I’m eager to explore new tools and technologies in the data domain and continuously enhance my understanding of enterprise data management:

-│
-├── tests/                              # Test scripts and quality files